k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How-to-generate-Scaled-Load-via-UI.md

 This document will explain those needed configuration details and UI interface features.

-## What do I need to configire the local PC?
+## What do I need to configire on the local PC?

 Clone the github repository to your user folder.